MicrosoftDocs/dynamics-365-intelligent-order-management/topics/Inventory Operational Visibility.md

 8. This will display the query results on the right side of the panel.
 9. You could also choose to hide the query section and just display the results.
 For this on the top right of the screen, change the selection from **Combo** to **Hide search criteria**.

-### Usecase 3 : A customer representative wants to view availibility from Order Products screen.
+### Usecase 3 : A customer representative wants to view availability from Order Products screen.

 1. Goto the **sitemap** under **Orders** and click on **Sales Orders**.
 2. Create a new order with the **New** button.